Articles about governance in non-profit organisations.

-In this video, on handling complexity in decision-making Gavin Nicholson – Associate Professor at the QUT Business School – examines how decision-making processes can help to tackle significant complexity in matters considered by the board.
-Hear from speakers like Gavin at the Better Boards Conference
+In this video, on handling complexity in board decision-making Gavin Nicholson – Associate Professor at the QUT Business School – examines how decision-making processes can help to tackle significant complexity in matters considered by the board.
+Transcript This is a very abstracted kind of decision that I’ve got here.
+But I really wanted to make the point that you can have all the information in the group and still make a bad decision, depending upon how you make the decision, the actual process.

 Reshaping the Board’s Role in Organisational Culture